Junzhe-Chen/Junzhe-Chen/README.md

 I graduated from UCL BEng Electronics and Electrical Engineering with First Class Honours (Rank 5/173).
 I served as the President and Head of Projects at [**UCL Fleming Society**](https://github.com/Fleming-Society).

 I am currently an Analog Circuit designer at [**IntrinSic Semiconductors**](https://www.intrinsicsemi.com/).
 I have worked on _TSMC 55nm_ and _Global Foundry 12nm FinFET_.
-Sometimes, I do some HiFi speaker and amplifier project with [**Audio First Design**](https://audiofirstdesigns.co.uk/).
-At the same time, I am looking for funded PhD research on Analog / Mixed-signal Integrated Circuit design
+Sometimes, I do some HiFi speaker and amplifier projects with [**Audio First Design**](https://audiofirstdesigns.co.uk/).

+I am looking for funded PhD research on Analog / Mixed-signal Integrated Circuit design

 ## Selected Projects (updates coming soon!)
 - **Fleming Society**